Axway/amplify-central/content/en/docs/integrate_with_central/platform-auth-examples.md

 #### Use the CLI Directly

-The following command will fulfill the authorization flow and cause the client ID and Secret to be base64 encoded, passed to the auth server and then subsequently use the token to call platform services.
+The following command will fulfill the authorization flow and cause the client ID and Secret to be base64 encoded, passed to the auth server and then subsequently use the token to call platform services:

 ```sh
 axway auth login --client-id sa-test_6d66dc36-f838-4006-8c44-5340d4698be5 --client-secret c961d6f2-8596-4ec3-9aca-0b32f49bf328 --json